Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 ## v11.306.8
 - Improved visibility of Dark Mode Player Sheet.
 - Improved visibility with Dark Theme for Interactive Token Tooltip.
-- Fixed the visibility in the Custom modifier window.
+- fix the visibility in the Custom modifier window.

 ## v11.306.7
-- Fixed an alignment Issue with Carousel combat tracker.
+- fix an alignment Issue with Carousel combat tracker.

 ## v11.306.6
 - New option : Dark Theme Interactive Token Tooltip.
-- Dark Mode player sheet updated improved.
+- Dark Mode player sheet Update improved.

 ## v11.306.5
-- Fixed the problem with Monk's little details and opaque windows.
+- fix the problem with Monk's little details and opaque windows.

 ## v11.306.4
 - New option with a toggle for conditions in circle.
-- Fixed Buff icons appearance, They're circle again
+- fix Buff icons appearance, They're circle again

 ## v11.306.3
 - New option : Dark Mode / Standard Mode (for player character sheet atm)